How Does COVID-19 Affect the Real Estate Market in Wisconsin?

 These loans carry an interest rate of 3.75% for small businesses and 2.75% for nonprofits.
 Loan repayment terms vary by applicant, up to a maximum of 30 years.

 The Wisconsin Realtor’s Association came out with a new Addendum for use with the Offer to Purchase.
-A copy is attached.
 This form will allow buyers and sellers of real estate to address the potential delays that may emerge with the closing of offices or the suspension of services (lenders, title companies, register of deeds offices, etc.).
 Moreover, the ability to access, inspect or test properties as part of standard pre-closing procedures may be altered or changed, due to the current medical crisis.
 The use of the WRA Coronavirus Addendum may be critical to residential and commercial transactions in order to preserve the of the contract for buyers and sellers of real estate in Wisconsin.

 The Greater Milwaukee of Realtor’s Association issued, last week, a reminder notice to their members who may be showing properties to be careful to limit the exposure to Coronavirus.
 To help keep buyers, sellers and agents safe during this medical crisis, agents and their buyers may want to consider wearing medical gloves during showings.
 Also use an hand sanitize before and after leaving a property.
 Similarly, homeowners who have their home listed are encouraged, to have hand sanitize near the entrance of the home for any prospective buyers and their agents to use on their way in and out of the home.
 These practices would apply to commercial or industrial properties as well.
 It is not unlikely that we will see a point in the not too distant future that showings of apartment buildings, condominiums and eventually individual stand-alone structures such as single family homes, commercial, retail or industrial property may be limited or prohibited.